Chelation therapy: Cardiovascular disease

-The final results of TACT were published in November 2012.
-The authors concluded that disodium EDTA chelation "modestly" reduced the risk of adverse cardiovascular outcomes among stable patients with a history of myocardial infarction.
-The study also showed a "marked" reduction in cardiovascular events in diabetic patients treated with EDTA chelation.
 An editorial published in the Journal of the American Medical Association said that "the study findings may provide novel hypotheses that merit further evaluation to help understand the pathophysiology of secondary prevention of vascular disease."
-Critics of the study characterized the study as showing no support for the use of chelation therapy in coronary heart disease, particularly the claims to reduce the need for coronary artery bypass grafting (CABG, pronounced "cabbage").
+Critics of the study characterized it as showing no support for the use of chelation therapy in coronary heart disease, particularly the claims that chelation reduces the need for coronary bypass surgeries.